drug-design/course/docs/chapters/structure-activity-relationships.md

 #### Example 3: Pyrazolopyridines

-The SAR observed for the three analogs synthesized indicate that the C=O may form a hydrogen bond with the receptor site.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='structure-activity-relationships/example-3-pyrazolopyridines-5c07d06c'><i class='fa fa-play' aria-hidden='true'></i></button>The SAR observed for the three analogs synthesized indicate that the C=O may form a hydrogen bond with the receptor site.
 Other changes including the volume, the conformational and the physico-chemical properties of the molecules such as the polar surface area, hydrophobicity, solubility, solvation etc... must also be envisaged.
 *[analog]: A molecule structurally similar to another, generally based on the same scaffold *[analogs]: A molecule structurally similar to another, generally based on the same scaffold *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer